Greashun/BinaryTreeTutorial/README.md

             - If it does call the “postOrder” method passing in the current node right property and the default array.
         - Push the current node’s value into the default array.
         <p><img src="./media/image36.png" alt="snap-shot"><p>
+        Figure 36.
+Tse, Vincent.
+"Traversal method for postOrder method".
+30 June 2020.

 3. Once the loop is done return the default array containing all values.
         <p><img src="./media/image35.png" alt="snap-shot"><p>
+        Figure 37.
+Tse, Vincent.
+"Returning an array with values sorted from the left branch to the right branch".
+30 June 2020.
 </details>

 The post-order method should return values in an order for each node it has visited from a left-right-root order.
 Unlike the other traversal methods that we have done so far, the method finds the bottom results of both branches.
 Until there are no branches left to travel upward the root will be pushed at the last element of the array.

 ## Conclusion
 By now you should have constructed a binary tree with methods to insert and find value(s).
 Let us talk about the time complexity when using these methods.
-In a best case scenario, the time it would insert/find value(s) is O(log(n)) if the tree is balanced; however, the worse case scenario when the tree is unbalanced, the time it would it take would be O(n).
+In a best case scenario, the time it would insert/find value(s) is O(log(n)) if the tree is balanced; however, the worse case scenario when the tree is non-balanced, the time it would it take would be O(n).

 <p><img src="./media/image44.png"></p>
+Figure 38.
+"Binary Search Tree Data structure".
+Interview Cake.

 The time it would take to insert/find values in a non-balanced tree poorly performs due to operations.
 This means each time a method visits a node it would take more resources to find the correct node and return a result.
 Remember a binary tree sorts its values to the left or the right based on the root value and the inserted value.
 Because the non-balanced tree does not fit this characteristics the operation time takes far longer compared to a balanced one.

 This concludes the tutorial of creating a binary tree.
 I hope those who are preparing for interviews whether a recent graduate of a coding bootcamp or a university found this useful.
 If you have any advice or suggestion please send me a message!

 ## Citations
+1. “Binary Search Tree Data Structure: Interview Cake.”
+Interview Cake: Programming Interview Questions and Tips, www.interviewcake.com/concept/java/binary-search-tree.
+2. Mejia, Adrian.
+“Tree Data Structures in JavaScript for Beginners.”
+Adrian Mejia Blog, adrianmejia.com/data-structures-for-beginners-trees-binary-search-tree-tutorial/.